Foiling Explanations in Deep Neural Networks: Introduction

 In order to render a model more interpretable, various explainable algorithms have been conceived. \citet{van2004explainable} coined the term \textit{Explainable Artificial Intelligence} (XAI), which refers to AI systems that ``can explain their behavior either during execution or after the fact''.
 In-depth research into XAI methods has been sparked by the success of Machine Learning (ML) systems, particularly Deep Learning (DL), in a variety of domains, and the difficulty in intuitively understanding the outputs of complex models, namely, how did a DL model arrive at a specific decision for a given input.

-Explanation techniques have drawn increased interest in recent years due to their potential to reveal hidden properties of deep neural networks \cite{dovsilovic2018explainable}.
+Explanation techniques have drawn increased interest in recent years due to their potential to reveal hidden properties of deep neural networks \citep{dovsilovic2018explainable}.
 For safety-critical applications, interpretability is essential, and sometimes even legally required.

 The importance assigned to each input feature for the overall classification result may be observed through explanation maps, which can be used to offer explanations.
-Such maps can be used to create defenses and detectors for adversarial attacks \cite{walia2022using,fidel2020explainability,kao2022rectifying}.
+Such maps can be used to create defenses and detectors for adversarial attacks \citep{walia2022using,fidel2020explainability,kao2022rectifying}.
 Figures~\ref{fig:imagenet-vgg} and~\ref{fig:cf100-vgg} show examples of explanation maps, generated by five different methods discussed in Section~\ref{sec:related}.

 In this paper, we show that these explanation maps can be transformed into any target map, using only the maps and the network's output probability vector.
-This is accomplished by adding a perturbation to the input that is scarcely (if at all) noticeable to the human eye.
+This is accomplished by adding a perturbation to the input that is usually unnoticeable to the human eye.
 This perturbation has minimal effect on the neural network's output, therefore, in addition to the classification outcome, the probability vector of all classes remains virtually identical.

-\paragraph{Our contribution.} As we mentioned earlier, recent studies have shown that adversarial attacks may be used to undermine DNN predictions \cite{goodfellow2014explaining,papernot2016limitations,carlini2017towards,a15110407}.
-There are several more papers regarding XAI attacks, which have also shown success on manipulating XAI, but to our knowledge, they all rely on access to the neural network's gradient, which is usually not available in real-world scenarios \cite{ghorbani2019interpretation,dombrowski2019explanations}.
+\paragraph{Our contribution.} As we mentioned earlier, recent studies have shown that adversarial attacks may be used to undermine DNN predictions \citep{goodfellow2014explaining,papernot2016limitations,carlini2017towards,a15110407}.
+There are several more papers regarding XAI attacks, which have also shown success on manipulating XAI, but to our knowledge, they all rely on access to the neural network's gradient, which is usually not available in real-world scenarios \citep{ghorbani2019interpretation,dombrowski2019explanations}.

 Herein, we propose a black-box algorithm, AttaXAI, which enables manipulation of an image through a barely noticeable perturbation, without the use of any model internals, such that the explanation fits any given target explanation.
+Further, the robustness of the XAI techniques are tested as well.
 We study AttaXAI's efficiency on 2 benchmark datasets, 4 different models, and 5 different XAI methods.